 Many new mums go through a huge range of emotions as they figure out their new lives.
 It can be hard to find even a minute during the day for yourself.
 In a UK survey taken with new mums, many women said lack of self-confidence was a huge issue for them.

-Mums complained about their post-baby body, wishing they could get more sleep and find some time to treat themselves.
+Mums complained about their post-baby body, their self-confidence after baby and wishing they could get more sleep and find some time to treat themselves.

 For many, exercise would play a huge role in finding their self-confidence again, as would finding time in the morning to get ready, looking like their old self again.